Apr 112025

 Twelve miles of hiking trails wind through the wild and rugged surrounding terrain.
 A hatchery raises both brown and rainbow trout for release.
 The dawn of opening day of trout season attracts hundreds of anglers, including, often, the current governor.
 It’s a Missouri tradition.
 It’s also a spectacle, covered extensively by media.

-Vintage Images are provided by Leland and Crystal Payton at Lens & Pen Press, publishers of all-color books on the Ozarks.
+Vintage Images is a column we provide to River Hills Traveler, a monthly magazine.
+We are Leland and Crystal Payton at Lens & Pen Press, publishers of all-color books on the Ozarks.
 “See the Ozarks: The Touristic Image” showcases many of the primary tourist destinations across the Ozarks.
 It is available for $22.50 (10% off retail), postage paid.

 Oct 292024